GFast Broadband | What happened to it?

 GFast is an acronym for G-Series, Fast Access to Subscriber Terminals.

-GFast is similar to standard fibre-optic broadband, using fibre-optic cables to a local street cabinet (a green Openreach box in your street).
+GFast is similar to standard fibre optic broadband, using fibre-optic cables to a local street cabinet (a green Openreach box in your street).
 The difference with GFast is how the connection travels through the copper cable phone lines into nearby homes.

 GFast uses a higher frequency range of signal (106-212MHz) to deliver faster speeds than a standard FTTC connection.
-GFast technology increases the maximum broadband speed on a fibre broadband connection to 350Mbps.
+GFast technology increases the maximum business broadband speed on a fibre broadband connection to 350Mbps.

 GFast Broadband rollout